 Is it sustainable?

 Can you stick to the plan for a long period of time?
-What happens when the diet is over?
-If it's not something that you can fit into your lifestyle permanently, you're likely to revert back to your old eating habits.
-Can you make the plan fit around your commitments?
+What happens when the diet period is over, or you reach your goal?
+Maintaining a healthy weight and eating a balanced diet is something that you need to fit into your lifestyle permanently – if you revert back to your old eating habits, you're likely to put the weight back on.
+Can you make your chosen style of eating fit around your commitments?
 If you eat out or travel a lot for work, try to plan in advance how you could work around these.
 If a plan is too rigid and prescriptive you'll have a hard time following it in the long-term.

 Is it scientifically sound?